-Melissa Block speaks with our regular political commentators, E.J.
-Dionne, of the Washington Post and Brookings Institution, and David Brooks, of the New York Times.
-They discuss the jobs numbers, Obama's recess appointments and presidential campaign developments.
+Robert Siegel speaks with our regular political commentators, E.J.
+Dionne of The Washington Post and Brookings Institution, and David Brooks of The New York Times.
+They discuss Mitt Romney and President Obama's respective education policies.

 When you give to WAMU, your tax-deductible membership gift helps make possible award-winning programs such as Morning Edition, All Things Considered, The Diane Rehm Show, The Kojo Nnamdi Show, and other favorites.